California Invention Center

-It is the first “Invention Center” in America co-sponsored by the government, industry, and academia.
+It is the only “Invention Center” in America co-sponsored by the government, industry, and academia.
 It provides a focus on the process of invention as the key element in technology dispersion.
 The CIC activities are designed to encourage and facilitate creative individuals to draw on new and existing technologies to address societal needs and economic opportunities.

 It's primary purposes include:

 - To stimulate basic invention throughout the State of California and the United States.

 - To assist in the education of inventors, for both technical and commercialization of new ideas.

 - To provide linkage between inventors and resource centers.